saksham0309/WeatherApp/README.md

 # WeatherApp
 Get basic weather details of a city using city name
-A simple weekend project for evreyone.
+<p> A simple weekend project for evreyone.